 What is the EPC Rating Scale?

 When you are looking at how energy efficient a home is, an EPC rating is given.
 EPC stands for ‘Energy Performance Certificate’ and it is normally performed when the occupancy of a property changes hands (either with new owners or new tenants).
-A domestic EPC can be performed, however, whenever you want one.
+An EPC can be performed, however whenever you want one.

 When an EPC assessment is carried out, a qualified assessor will come to the property and look at a number of different factors that determine the energy efficiency of the property.
 Some of the factors that are investigated include the presence and amount of insulation in the property, double glazing, the efficiency of boilers, and any renewable energy sources (such as solar panels) that are used.

 Once the assessor has looked at all of these factors, a rating is given from A to G (with A being the most energy-efficient and G the least).